JunruC/CPSC210_Project/README.md

 - You can generate the second required action related to the user story "adding multiple Trades to a TradeList" by clicking the button labelled "Yes" when the message window asks the user "Do you want to conduct these trades?" to remove all Trades from the TradeList.
+- You can generate the third required action related to the user story "adding multiple Trades to a TradeList" by clicking the button labelled "View pending trades" to view all Trades in TradeList.
 - You can locate my visual component by looking at code: JLabel image = new JLabel(new ImageIcon("data/NBA_logo.png"));
   panel.add(image); where I add the image to the panel.
 The image that represents an NBA logo which comes from https://www.nba.com/news/first-look-nbas-refreshed-logo-2017-18-seasonis is in the data folder.